 How often do you need to change the sandpaper?

-Just so you are aware when it comes to buying sandpaper it doesn’t matter what brand you buy or where you buy it from, as long it is compatible with a bench sander then it should be ok.
-Try not to buy the really cheap sandpaper that you often see for sale online and in stores as it can be quite thin, and it may not be ideal for the jobs that you want to do.
-Look for a brand of sandpaper that tells you the size of grit, and offers you good value for money.
+Generally, it doesn’t matter what brand of sandpaper you buy or where you buy it from, as long as you can put it in a belt sander then it should be ok.
+Try to avoid buying the really cheap sandpaper as this tends to be quite thin and fine.
+Look for a brand that will give you the size of grit you’ll need, and the reliability you’ll need too.

 If you have any other questions or worries please contact us, or if you have any comments or improvements please leave a comment at the bottom of the page.